guillemfd/guillemfd/README.md

 - 👯 I’m looking to collaborate on **Coding projects**

-- 💬 Ask me about **Coding, Technology, Photography, Design, Architecture, Veterinary**
+- 💬 Ask me about **Coding, Technology, Photography, Design, Architecture, Science, Veterinary**

 - 📫 How to reach me **guillemfd@guillemfd.com**